2.6: Length of Day and Insolation vs. Latitude

 Seasonal changes in The Angle of Insolation along with The Length of Daylight ultimately result in seasonal variations in Insolation received at a latitude, as shown in Figure \(\PageIndex{2}\).
 This is what ultimately affects how temperatures change with seasons.

-1. As you travel North from the Equator, the seasonal variation in Insolation:
+- As you travel north from the Equator, the seasonal variation in Insolation:

-2. While all other latitudes have one peak in Insolation in June, The Equator has two peaks, which occur in:
+- While all other latitudes have one peak in Insolation in June, the Equator has two peaks, which occur in:

 We know that with higher latitudes, the angle of insolation becomes lower, so based on what was covered earlier in this investigation, we can conclude that the biggest cause for these latitudes receiving more sunlight than the equator is the length of the day; granted, the sun may be low on the horizon during polar summer, but if the sun is out all 24 hours of the day, that grants a major opportunity for tremendous amounts of warming.
-As such, polar regions experience tremendous differences in temperature from winter to summer, whereas tropical regions may experience a small, if even noticeable change in temperature from winter to summer.
+As such, polar regions experience tremendous temperature differences from winter to summer, whereas tropical regions may experience a small, if noticeable, change.